-- Data frames are used to store tabular data - They are a special type of lists where every element (i.e. column) has to be of the same length, but can be of different class - Why do we need data frames if it is simply a list?
-More efficient storage, and indexing! - Data frames can have special attributes such as row.names - Data frames can be created by reading data files, using functions such as read.table() or read.csv() - More on this later
+- Data frames are used to store tabular data - They are a special type of lists where every element (i.e. "column" or "variable") has to be of the same length, but can be of different class - Why do we need data frames if it is simply a list?
+More efficient storage, and indexing! - Data frames can have special attributes such as row.names - Data frames can be created by - combining elements with the same length using data.frame() functions - reading data files, using functions such as read.table() or read.csv()